GTrebaol/hr-reminder/README.md

 ## TODO
 - Develop a csv import from a specific format in order to populate the database.
-- Attach a CV file (pdf only?) to an 'Utilisateur'.
+- Attach a CV file (pdf only?) to an 'User'.
-- Identify the different type of users (Candidat, Apsidien, Independant) and display different fields for each.
+- Identify the different type of users (Candidat, Consultant, Independant) and display different fields for each.
 - For a 'Candidat', we should have a first interview date, and the source shall be choose from a predefined list of values
 - For an 'Independant', new fields : 'TJM', 'Ancien sous-traitant' (checkbox).
-- For an 'Apsidien', new fields : 'Annee embauche', 'Annee départ', 'Accord pour recontact', 'Eligible', 'Salaire'.
+- For an 'Consultant', new fields : 'Annee embauche', 'Annee départ', 'Accord pour recontact', 'Eligible', 'Salaire'.

 ### Thoughts
 I created only one table for all the different types of users that will be contained in this app.
 The thing is I will need to display different informations